nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Install [Heroku CLI]( https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

-Login to Heroku from the root directory of the project: `$heroku login`
+Login to Heroku from the root directory of your project: `$ heroku login`
 ### `package.json` for node.js
 The campoutz app to be deployed on Heroku is a node.js application, so we need to create a package.json file in the root directory for our application.
 This *package.json* file is separate from the package.json file that was created for the client react app.

-Create `package.json` file in the root directory with this command: `$npm init`
+Create `package.json` file in the root directory with this command: `$ npm init`

 Then update the file to include the script values: